 The school psychology program, CTC, and NASP require candidates to complete a minimum of 1200 hours of internship to demonstrate competency as a candidate for the school psychology credential.
 CTC requires at least 800 hours be accrued in a setting providing direct and indirect services to students in a school setting (PreK-12), and allows remaining hours to be acquired in another setting such as private schools, community agencies serving school-age children, or engagement in relevant research and evaluation experiences.
-The School Psychology program requires that at least 600 hours be accrued in a school setting that includes at least 50% ethnically, culturally, racially, and/or linguistically diverse students.
-Candidates who do not show evidence of successful completion of the internship may be asked to complete additional hours, or repeat a semester of fieldwork in order to demonstrate professional and/or personal competencies.
+The CSULB School Psychology program requires that at least 600 hours be accrued in a school setting that includes at least 50% ethnically, culturally, racially, and/or linguistically diverse students.
+Candidates who do not show evidence of successful completion of the internship based on University and/or fieldwork supervisor observations, completion of course and program requirements, and/or evaluations of personal competencies may be asked to complete additional hours, or repeat a semester of fieldwork.